Marsh gas: Escape routes

 Global wetlands are one of the largest sources of atmospheric methane.
-This methane, which is produced by the decomposition of organic matter in an anoxic environment, escapes through either diffusion, a process that occurs mostly at night, ebullition, or plant-mediated transportation.

-The diffusive process is controlled by the passage of gas across the air–water interface.
+This methane, which is produced by the decomposition of organic matter in an anoxic environment, escapes through either diffusion, a process that occurs mostly at night, ebullition, or plant-mediated transportation.The diffusive process is controlled by the passage of gas across the air–water interface.
 The diffusion can be accelerated and intensified by upwelling, such as the motion from turbulent eddies, and cooling processes.
 At night, heat is emitted from the water surface by radiation.
 The colder surface water sinks, pushing the warmer surface water out and forming eddies.
 These eddies circulate the dissolved methane throughout the water column and increase the methane flux to the atmosphere.
 This process is called hydrodynamic transport, and it accounts for more than half of nighttime methane fluxes as well as 32% of annual methane emissions from wetland environments.

 Ebullition, also known as bubbling, is a type of one-way transport of gases from nutrient rich sediments, to the water column, and then to the atmosphere.
 It is a major mechanism for gas exchange in freshwater and coastal marine ecosystems and is known to peak during the daytime and at warm temperatures.
 It has been reported that ebullition is responsible for 45% of the annual methane flux for fresh water marshes and that it is more important in the summer months during the daytime and can also be triggered by increased wind.

 One of the most common species of grass in marsh environments is Spartina.
 These spartina and other common marsh grasses use a gas transport system found in the stems and roots of the plants.
 The gas transport system works by gaseous diffusion that occurs through the leaf blades and then moves down into the furthest tips of the plant roots.
 This transport system is sufficient to supply all of the aerobic respiratory needs of the grass roots and also helps to aerate the surrounding mud.

-Environmental impact

-Over the past century, more than 50% of the original tidal salt marsh habitats in the U.S. have been lost.
-The majority of this loss can be directly accounted for by human activity.
-Direct human impacts that negatively impact salt marshes include: dredging, spoil dumping, grid ditching, canal cutting, leveeing, and salt hay farming.
-Indirect impacts, such as land reclamation projects and dam construction, which usually occur over a longer period of time than the direct impacts, can lead to even more damages that affect tidal flooding at the marsh surface, cause changes to wetland drainage, shoreline retreat, and reduce vertical marsh accretion rates.
-Changes in eustatic sea level due to the increase of anthropogenic greenhouse gases and sulfate aerosols in the atmosphere also pose a long-term threat to the stability of various salt marsh habitats across the coastal US.